vigneshavm/Interview-questions/JS Q.md

 #### **Duck Typing**

-**Interviewer**: What is Duck Typing in TypeScript?

-**Answer**: Duck typing is a concept where an object is considered to be of a certain type if it has the properties or methods expected of that type, regardless of its actual class or interface.
+ Duck typing is a concept where an object is considered to be of a certain type if it has the properties or methods expected of that type, regardless of its actual class or interface.
 In TypeScript, this is common when we use interfaces to define the shape of objects.

 **Example**:
 ```typescript